 Health and welfare of dogs at dog shows

-Please note that the welfare and health of dogs is always a priority at dog shows, and the exhibitor is responsible for the welfare of his or her dog.
+Health and welfare of dogs is always a priority at dog shows.
+The exhibitor is responsible for it.

-A dog show in an indoor hall with lots of other dogs can be a stressful place for your dog, especially if your dog is at a dog show for the very first time.
+A dog show in an indoor hall with lots of other dogs and noise can be a stressful place for the dog, especially if it is attending to the dog show for the first time.
 Whether your dog is a first-timer or a more experienced show dog, always remember to take good care of your dog during the show!

 The day at the dog show runs smoothly when your dog is used to other dogs and crowds of people, and when you have trained with your dog on what is expected of him in the ring and how the judge will examine your dog during judging.